streamlinedb/streamlinedb/Readme.md

-⚡ StrimLineDB ⚡
+⚡ StreamLineDB ⚡
 <p align="center">
 <strong>A blazing-fast, read-only database engine designed to simplify data storage for modern applications.
-StrimLineDB is built on a simple premise: accessing data should be effortless and incredibly fast.
+StreamLineDB is built on a simple premise: accessing data should be effortless and incredibly fast.
 It's a file-based, read-only engine perfect for powering web apps, e-commerce stores, and mobile applications where high performance and simplicity are critical.
-Forget complex database setups; with StrimLineDB, your data lives in a single, highly optimized file.</strong>
+Forget complex database setups; with StreamLineDB, your data lives in a single, highly optimized file.</strong>
 </p>

 <p align="center">